 My work is trauma-informed.
 As a lifetime student of trauma resiliency, I work from a whole-person framework, supporting folks in resiliently overcoming personal, cultural and intergenerational trauma.

 My work is person-honoring.
 I celebrate the awesome spectrum of human diversity and am fiercely committed to creating a respectful and welcoming space for people of all genders, gender expressions, bodies, sizes, queernesses, cultures, ethnicities, abilities, ages, resources, spiritual traditions and backgrounds.
 I am fat and body-positive, dedicated to bringing more body/self love into the world.
 A fierce ally of the LGBTQI+ community, my work supports queer and trans* community resiliency.
-As a person with unearned white privilege, I am committed to undoing racial oppression, and approach this work with a rooted commitment to solidarity with people of color and indigenous peoples.
+As a person with unearned white settler colonial privilege, I am committed to undoing racial oppression.
 I am dedicated to the work of anti-oppression, anti-racism, checking my white privilege and dismantling white supremacy.
 My office is wheelchair accessible by ramp, though the bathroom may not be fully accessible.
 I am welcoming of all.

 My work is accessible.
 I believe quality health care is a right and offer some scholarship to folks who would otherwise not be able to access these services.
 I practice my belief of starting where the person is.